-CalDART prepares California pilots and ground personnel to provide volunteer emergency air transportation services to benefit communities experiencing a major earthquake, flood, or other event which degrades regional surface transportation.
+CalDART organizes California pilots and ground personnel to provide volunteer disaster air transportation services to benefit communities experiencing a major earthquake, flood, or other disaster.

 Conops (Concept of Operations):

 In a DART, volunteer pilots do what they already know how to do – fly from one airport to another and give people or things a ride.
-A variety of other DART volunteers guided by an Operations Director, a Flight Operations Manager, a Materiel Manager, a Ramp Manager, and a Recruitment Manager assemble the team, take in flight requests, weigh the cargo, assign materiel and passengers to be transported on specific aircraft, maintain safety, help pilots load, and so on.
+A variety of other DART volunteers guided by a DART Incident Commander assemble the team, take in flight requests, weigh the cargo, assign materiel and passengers to be transported in specific aircraft, maintain safety, help pilots load, and so on.
 Air transportation services can include:

 - Air commute services between homes and places of work for disaster workers

 - Movement of emergency workers, medical staff, and medicines into and out of the area

 - Large scale food/water airlift into the area

 - Transfer of displaced individuals and families to distant locations where they have family or friends who can care for them